Louis Rees-Zammit

 Gloucester whizz-kid Louis Rees-Zammit can speed into Six Nations

-After following up a try-double against by becoming the first 18-year-old to score a top-flight hat-trick against Saints in last month, Welsh fans and media have been calling for his inclusion in ‘s Six Nations squad.
+After following up a try-double against by becoming the first 18-year-old to score a top-flight hat-trick against Saints in last month, Welsh fans and media have been calling for his inclusion in ‘s squad.

 Thompson told The Rugby Paper: “This time last year, Louis was playing in our college team.
 It’s ridiculous to see how well he’s done since leaving us.